shoichiaizawa/coursera-machine-learning/README.md

 This is my note repository for [Machine Learning - Stanford University](https://www.coursera.org/learn/machine-learning) course offered at [Coursera.org](https://www.coursera.org/).
 The notes are currently being used for the session between **2015-11-30** and **2016-02-22**.

-At this time, the notes are very disorganised, as in a large part of texts are very exact copy (but typed by me) of the original ones shown by Professor Ng -- I will try to summarise all this as much as possible whenever I can.
+At this time, the notes are very disorganised, as in the large part of the text is very exact copy (but typed by me) of the original one given by Professor Ng and other Coursera community members -- I will try to summarise all this as much as possible whenever I can.

+### My objective for this course

+I decided to take this course as a paid course so my minimum objective for this course is to complete the course successfully within the given time frame; this includes submitting every assignments by the due date.

-My goal for this repository is, likewise other learners of this course I came across on the internet, to implement the course materials taught using Octave/MATLAB in a different programing language -- **Python** will probably be my language of choice.
+My goal for this course is, likewise other learners of this course I came across on the internet, to implement the course materials taught using Octave/MATLAB into a different programing language -- **Python** will probably be my language of choice –– after the course completion.

 ### Terms of Use for Coursera.org